nileshd/etsy_convo_test/README.md

  * When getting threaded message, get the title of first message for children's subject
  * API serializes only in standard JSON, don't offer other formats such as XML or Serialized PHP data
  * No Authentication of Owner of Asset to do operation on the assets
+ * No Security or authorization on Usage of API

+ Lots more need to be done for production ready, but with limited time, that's all I could actually put in the hours between my job interviews here in Austin.